-The MPCA EAP allows a business to discover and correct minor violations before those violations become substantial and extremely costly.
-To participate in EAP a business must conduct an environmental audit or hire an outside firm to conduct the audit.
+The MPCA Audit Program allows a business to discover and correct minor violations before those violations become substantial and extremely costly.
+To participate in Audit Program a business must conduct an environmental audit or hire an outside firm to conduct the audit.
 Forty five days after conducting the audit the business submits a report inventory to the MPCA summarizing the results.
 After the report is submitted, the business has 90 days to correct the identified issues or submit a performance schedule to the MPCA.

 Generally, if a minor violation is found and corrected within 90 days, there will be no penalty for the violation.
-Taking part in EAP has two major benefits for businesses.
+Taking part in Audit Program has two major benefits for businesses.
 First, the problem was identified promptly and will likely not turn into a major environmental issue with all of the attached costs.
-Second, the business will most likely be able to avoid any penalty for the minor violation.
-However, there are potential risks for participating in EAP.
+Second, the business will in most cases be able to avoid paying any penalty for the minor violation.
+However, there are potential risks for participating in Audit Program.
 If the MPCA determines that the violation provided the business with “a substantial economic benefit, which gives the violator a clear advantage over its competitors,” an enforcement action can be taken due to the violations disclosed in the audit.

-Finally, if a business decides to participate in EAP, successfully completes an audit, and conducts any required cleanup, it can be awarded the Minnesota Green Star certificate.
+Finally, if a business decides to participate in the Audit Program, successfully completes an audit, and conducts any required cleanup, it can be awarded the Minnesota Green Star certificate.
 The business can then display this emblem for two years, which indicates to the public and potential customers the business’s commitment to the environment.

 Please see the disclaimer at the bottom of this page that relates to limitations on this blog and to legal advice.
+As an environmental attorney who serves as outside environmental counsel to many clients Joseph Maternowski can assist with providing advice as to conducting an audit and making appropriate audit submissions.
+Mr. Maternowski is viewed by clients and counsel as a trusted legal adviser.
+Joe Maternowski also advises clients who are subject to an enforcement action.
+In this capacity he responds to Alleged Violations Letters (AVL) and Notices of Violations (NOVs) and negotiates with federal and state agencies on behalf of clients.
 To determine if your business qualifies for the MPCA Environmental Audit Program and to determine if participating in the program is the right choice for your business, please contact: